Privacy Notice & Cookies

 - You have the right of portability over your data (i.e. you can ask us to pass the data we hold on you to a third party in machine-readable format).
 Let us know if you want us to do this using the details in our Contact Us section.

 - If you have any complaints, you can contact us (see details below) and we’ll do our utmost to get to the bottom of things.
 If, after contacting our Data Protection Officer you feel your complaint has not been dealt with satisfactorily, you have the right to contact the supervisory authority.
-The supervisory authority for data protection in the UK is the Information Commissioner’s Office (ICO) which you can contact on 0303 123 1113 or via their website at ico.org.uk.
+The supervisory authority for data protection in the Netherlands is the Dutch Data Protection Authority which you can write to at : Autoriteit Persoonsgegevens, PO Box 93374, 2509 AJ DEN HAAG; phone on: 0303 123 1113 or ; or visit at: https://autoriteitpersoonsgegevens.nl.

 Under California law, who are residents of California have certain rights regarding their personal information.
 Please visit bodenusa.com for further information about your rights.